Le-Rucher-d-Apidae/swapi-finance-interface/README.md

 ## BWS Token

-The Apidae token (BWS) is an electronic representation of an apiary in order to contribute to the preservation of bees.
+The BeeWise token (BWS) is an electronic representation of an apiary in order to contribute to the preservation of bees.
 The token was created in 2022 to change the status into a sole proprietorship and to allow local actions on the objective.